-Do you have an antique arm chair and are looking for an updated rug to go with it?
-Look to color.
-While palette can’t make a baroque bench match a contemporary egg chair, it can help vintage and modern decor look more cohesive – the two styles really do have a lot in common.
+Do you have an antique armchair and are looking for something to go with it?
+Consider a contemporary rug with a retro color palette.
+While a palette can’t make a baroque bench match a contemporary egg chair, it can help vintage and modern decor look more cohesive – the two styles really do have a lot in common.

 You can base your color palette on the era you want to highlight most (neutrals for vintage) or pick a scheme you love regardless of period.

 Speaking of color palette, you can give old pieces a new hue by customizing them.
 Have a vintage chair reupholstered in a modern print.
 Or, paint a coffee table so it better matches your chosen palette.
 Don’t be afraid to make changes to pieces you already own or ask for customization options when you buy new.
 Doing so gives you more control over things like texture, color, print and fabric.

 Grab a statement piece